dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ## Item sizing

-By default, each item in a `CollectionView` is individually measured and sized, provided that the UI elements in the `DataTemplate` don't specify fixed sizes.
+By default, each item in a <xref:Microsoft.Maui.Controls.CollectionView> is individually measured and sized, provided that the UI elements in the `DataTemplate` don't specify fixed sizes.
 This behavior, which can be changed, is specified by the `CollectionView.ItemSizingStrategy` property value.
 This property value can be set to one of the `ItemSizingStrategy` enumeration members:

 - `MeasureAllItems` – each item is individually measured.
 This is the default value.
 - `MeasureFirstItem` – only the first item is measured, with all subsequent items being given the same size as the first item.